An Empirical Framework

-Scrum is a general management framework coinciding with the Agile movement in software development, which is partly inspired by Lean manufacturing approaches such as the Toyota Production System.
-(8)Toyota Production System: http://blogs.collab.net/agile/get-your-boots-on-a-close-up-view-of-the-toyota-production-system
+Scrum is a general framework coinciding with the Agile movement in software development, which is partly inspired by Lean manufacturing approaches such as the Toyota Production System.
+(7)Agile movement defined at http://agilemanifesto.org

-eXtreme Programming (XP)
+Extreme Programming (XP)

-While Scrum does not prescribe specific engineering practices, ScrumMasters are responsible for promoting increased rigor in the definition of done.
+While Scrum does not prescribe specific engineering practices, Scrum Masters are responsible for promoting increased rigor in the definition of done.
 Items that are called “done” should stay done.
 Automated regression testing prevents vampire stories that leap out of the grave.
-Design, architecture, and infrastructure must emerge over time, subject to continuous reconsideration and refinement, instead of being “finalized” at the beginning, when we know nothing.
+Design, architecture, and infrastructure emerge over time, subject to continuous reconsideration and refinement, instead of being “finalized” at the beginning, when we know almost nothing.

-The ScrumMaster can inspire the team to learn engineering practices associated with XP: Continuous Integration (continuous automated testing), Test-Driven Development (TDD), constant merciless refactoring, pair programming, frequent check-ins, etc. Informed application of these practices prevents technical debt.
+The Scrum Master can inspire the team to learn engineering practices associated with XP: Continuous Integration (continuous automated testing), Test-Driven Development (TDD), constant merciless refactoring, pair programming, mob programming, frequent check-ins, etc. Informed application of these practices prevents technical debt.

 Engaged Teams Outperform Manipulated Teams

 During Sprint execution, team members develop an intrinsic interest in shared goals and learn to manage each other to achieve them.
-The natural human tendency to be accountable to a peer group contradicts years of habit for workers.
-Allowing a team to become self-propelled, rather than manipulated through extrinsic punishments and rewards, contradicts years of habit for managers.
-(10)Intrinsic motivation is linked to mastery, autonomy, and purpose.
-“Rewards” harm this http://www.youtube.com/watch?v=u6XAPnuFjJc The ScrumMaster’s observation and persuasion skills increase the probability of success, despite the initial discomfort.
+The natural human tendency to be accountable to a peer group contradicts years of habit for many workers.
+Allowing a team to become self-propelled, rather than manipulated through extrinsic punishments and rewards, contradicts years of habit for many managers.
+(9)Intrinsic motivation is linked to mastery, autonomy, and purpose.
+“Rewards” harm this. http://www.youtube.com/watch?v=u6XAPnuFjJc The Scrum Master’s observation and persuasion skills increase the probability of success, despite the initial discomfort.